CgrantClassics/CameronGrant/_posts/2021-04-20-Quantifying-Text-Inscriptions.markdown

 * X-Axis: City or Region of origin
 * Y-Axis: Character count

 These graphs should show me a general pattern of inscription length which could theoretically be used to determine cost of inscriptions.
+Let's find out, shall we?